Machine Learning Detection of Lithium Plating in Lithium-ion Cells: A Gaussian Process Approach: Abstract

 \section{Abstract}

 Lithium plating during fast charging is a critical degradation mechanism that accelerates capacity fade and can trigger catastrophic safety failures.
-Recent work has identified a distinctive dQ/dV peak above 4.0 V as a reliable signature of plating onset; however, conventional methods for computing dQ/dV rely on finite differencing with filtering, which amplifies sensor noise and introduces bias in peak location.
-In this paper, we propose a Gaussian Process (GP) framework for lithium plating detection by directly modeling the charge–voltage relationship Q(V) as a stochastic process with calibrated uncertainty.
-Leveraging the property that derivatives of GPs remain GPs, we infer dQ/dV analytically and probabilistically from the posterior, enabling robust detection without ad hoc smoothing.
+Recent work has shown that plating onset can manifest in incremental-capacity analysis as an additional high-voltage feature above 4.0 V, often appearing as a secondary peak or shoulder distinct from the main intercalation peak complex; however, conventional methods for computing $dQ/dV$ rely on finite differencing with filtering, which amplifies sensor noise and introduces bias in feature location.
+In this paper, we propose a Gaussian Process (GP) framework for lithium plating detection by directly modeling the charge-voltage relationship $Q(V)$ as a stochastic process with calibrated uncertainty.
+Leveraging the property that derivatives of GPs remain GPs, we infer $dQ/dV$ analytically and probabilistically from the posterior, enabling robust detection without ad hoc smoothing.
 The framework provides three key benefits: (i) noise-aware inference with hyperparameters learned from data, (ii) closed-form derivatives with credible intervals for uncertainty quantification, and (iii) scalability to online variants suitable for embedded BMS.
-Experimental validation on Li-ion coin cells across a range of C-rates (0.2C–1C) and temperatures (0–40 °C) demonstrates that the GP-based method reliably detects plating peaks under low-temperature, high-rate charging, while correctly reporting no peaks in baseline cases.
-The concurrence of GP-identified differential peaks, reduced charge throughput, and capacity fade measured via reference performance tests confirms the method’s accuracy and robustness, establishing a practical pathway for real-time lithium plating detection.
+Experimental validation on Li-ion coin cells across a range of C-rates (0.2C-1C) and temperatures (0-40$^\circ$C) demonstrates that the GP-based method reliably resolves distinct high-voltage secondary peak features under low-temperature, high-rate charging, while correctly reporting no features in non-plating cases.
+The concurrence of GP-identified differential features, reduced charge throughput, capacity fade measured via reference performance tests, and post-mortem microscopy confirmation supports the interpretation of these signatures as plating-related, establishing a practical pathway for real-time lithium plating detection.